 Next we will calculate another duration of limited value with amortizing loans, Modified Duration.
 Modified Duration is not intended as a measurement of time, as is Macaulay Duration, but an approximation of price volatility, given a plus or minus 100 basis point change in yields, without imbedded options.
 See my post “Approximating Duration, Modified Duration, and Convexity with Option Free Bonds” for bonds.

 Modified Duration =Macaulay Duration/(1+r/n)

 Where: r = yield, n = number of payments per year.

 Below is the pool structure now used in the updated spreadsheet:

 5.404/(1+5%/12) = 5.382

-Effective Duration is a more accurate measurement of price volatility for loans and MBS, particularly when combined with convexity and the convexity adjustment.
+Effective Duration is a more accurate measurement of price volatility for loans and MBS, as it includes imbedded options.
 As stated earlier, the previous post was hard-wired for plus or minus 100 basis points.
 These new formulas and inputs allows for changes in yield other than 100 basis points:

 Effective Duration = (% price change when yields fall – % price change when yields rise)/2*100

 Convexity = ((price change when yields fall + % price change when yields rise)-2*Initial price)/(Initial price*change in yield^2))/100

 Convexity Adjustments = 0.5*Convexity*100*(change in yield)^2